Building Golem Components in Go

 Generate the Go bindings

-Use the wit-bindgen
+Use the wit-bindgen-go

 tool to generate the Go bindings from the WIT files: